 Claudia’s 14 Tai Chi Bunnies dressed in elegant silk waistcoats, delighted visitors.
 One cheeky rabbit was either too shy, or too lazy to join in, and hid on the balcony of historic Customs House, watching the others exercise.

-The Tai Chi Bunnies returned for the 2017 Sydney Chinese New Year Festival, wearing brightly coloured happi coats.
+The Tai Chi Bunnies returned for the 2017 and 2018 Sydney Chinese New Year Festival, wearing brightly coloured happi coats.
 Eight rabbits were located at Dawes Point, against the backdrop of the iconic Sydney Harbour Bridge.

 14 x 2.5 metre high rabbits